Ricketts ramps up fight against Biden conservation goals with executive order

 "What we're fighting is a huge expansion of the federal government," Ricketts said at an afternoon ceremony.
 "If they want 30% of the land in conservation in the next nine years, how are they going to do that?"

-The governor was joined by county commissioners from several of the counties that have taken positions against the federal initiative, as well as Nebraska Farm Bureau President Mark McHargue, Cherry County Commissioner Tanya Storer and Margaret Byfield, executive director of the Texas-based American Stewards of Liberty.
+The governor was joined by county board members from several of the counties that have taken positions against the federal initiative, as well as Nebraska Farm Bureau President Mark McHargue, Cherry County Board member Tanya Storer and Margaret Byfield, executive director of the Texas-based American Stewards of Liberty.

 The group's efforts include filing actions to delist endangered species and pushing for federal agencies to coordinate policies with state and local governments.
 Byfield has been traveling the country, speaking to farm and ranch groups to generate opposition to the 30-by-30 initiative.